- Charles LaPierre, Technical Lead, DIAGRAM and Born Accessible, Benetech

-Charles LaPierre, Benetech: Technical Lead, DIAGRAM and Born Accessible.
 Charles has over 25 years’ accessibility development experience and has been a pioneer in accessible product development since 1993.
-Charles currently co-facilitates the Personalization Task Force for the W3C’s Accessible Platforms Architectures (APA) Working group, and is a member of the Publishing Working Group.
-Charles contributed to the BISG’s “Guide to Accessible Publishing” published in January of 2019.
+Charles currently a member of the W3C, Personalization Task Force of the APA, a member of the Publishing Working Group, and EPUB3 community group.
 Charles is the technical architect of the new Global Certified Accessible initiative at Benetech to certify publisher content as conforming to the new EPUB 1.0 Accessibility Specification.
 Charles has a Bachelor’s and Master’s degree in Electrical Engineering from Carleton University, Ottawa, Canada.

 Lisa Wadors Verne